 Italy is a land of tremendous variety, from dialects to architecture to hand gestures, and nowhere is this diversity more clear than in the country’s food and culinary traditions.
 Italy may be ancient, but the country is quite young, having only unified in 1861 (sans Rome, which forcibly joined in 1871).
 As a result, each region still retains its own distinct traditions, from foods to dialects.
 Italy boasts more foodstuffs (such as Parmigiano-Reggiano, pictured above) on the EU’s protected status list than any other country, with around 20% of the registrations coming from the land of the dolce vita.
 While friendly, Italians can be a bit judgemental at meals.
-City-slickers in Rome, Venice, or Florence may be used to foreign tourists, but don’t try and put ketchup on your pasta if you’re in the countryside!
+Try and put ketchup on your pasta and the (metaphorical, hopefully) knives come out.
 When it comes to food, here are some near-universal traditions our Italian team felt would be especially good to know at the table.

 Pasta pairings and how to eat spaghetti